HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 6. Build the WAR file.
 See [Build the WAR file](https://github.com/HCL-TECH-SOFTWARE/dx-portlet-development-utilities/tree/main/hcl_dx_jsp_demoportlet_archetype#build-the-war-file-deployment-artifact) for instructions.
 7. Deploy the portlet.
 For instructions, refer to [Deploy the portlet](https://github.com/HCL-TECH-SOFTWARE/dx-portlet-development-utilities/tree/main/hcl_dx_jsp_demoportlet_archetype#deployupdate-or-undeploy-the-portlet-using-dxclient-optional).
 8. Add the custom DX Portlet to the page.
 For more information, see [Testing Custom DX Portlet](https://github.com/HCL-TECH-SOFTWARE/dx-portlet-development-utilities/tree/main/hcl_dx_jsp_demoportlet_archetype#test-the-generated-portlet-optional).
 9. After the WCM Comments UI is rendered for the custom DX Portlet, specify the library name to be used for storing the comments in and the current content UUID.
-Refer to [Rendering and configuring new page component to have WCM comments HTML markup component on the page](#rendering-and-configuring-new-page-component-to-have-wcm-comments-html-markup-component-on-the-page) for more information.
+Refer to [Rendering and configuring new page component to have WCM comments HTML markup component on the page](#rendering-and-configuring-new-page-component-to-have-wcm-comments-html-markup-component-on-the-page) for instructions.

 After configuring WCM comments in a custom DX Portlet, actions such as add, reply, like/unlike, and delete comments can be done.
 The total comments count on the content item can also be viewed.